ioannamanolopoulou/BPEC/README.md

  (longitude and latitude) along with additional environmental or phenotypic characteristics, the algorithm simultaneously draws inferences about the genealogy (in the form of a haplotype tree) and the population clustering.
  In addition, the algorithm identifies locations with high posterior probability of being ancestral.
-Please refer to the BPEC R-package manual and vignette for more information.
+Please refer to the BPEC R-package [vignette](https://arxiv.org/abs/1604.01617) for more information.

 ## Usage